 Generally olive oil is extracted by pressing or crushing olives.
 It comes in different varieties depending on the amount of pressing.
 These include:

 Extra virgin oil – considered the best variety.
 It is extracted without the use of heat, and is considered a cold pressed oil.
 Because there are no heat or chemicals involved in its processing the flavor remains intact.
 As it is handled less, it retains more of its natural state.

 Virgin oil – from the second pressing.
 It is like using a tea bag twice.
 The nutrients and the flavor just are not what they were the first time around.

-Pure – olive oil labeled this way has undergone some processing and heat during filtering and refining.
-Then a little extra virgin olive oil is tossed into to this refined oil to create what is considered a lower grade of oil that is frequently sold under the simple term olive oil in the U.S.
+Pure – oil has undergone some processing and heat during filtering and refining.
+A little extra virgin olive oil is added to this refined oil, and creates what is considered a lower grade of oil that is frequently sold under the simple term olive oil in the U.S.